 Yes, we require a non-refundable £1000 deposit to secure your place.
 We advise waiting for your official offer from the University of Reading Central Admissions office (listing all conditions) before making your payment.
 Your deposit will be deducted from the tuition fee of your chosen Masters degree.

-The very least we need, in addition to your completed application form and the application fee, is a current academic transcript.
+The very least we need, in addition to your completed application form, is a current academic transcript and your personal statement.
 All other items can be provided at a later date (e.g. degree certificate, references etc).

 Yes.
 However, if you have been out of education for longer than 5 years we are happy to accept professional references from a current manager/supervisor.
 When submitting your online application you will be asked to enter contact details for your referees.
 The application system will then send an automated request to your referees.
 Please note that if you have entered their personal email address (rather than professional), we will require the references to be uploaded on professional headed paper.

 Our Full-Time courses only have one intake – September.

 We will need to assess your application to determine whether a GMAT is necessary.
 A GMAT condition tends to be applied to our MSc degrees when there is not sufficient evidence of a satisfactory level of numeracy or if candidates have been out of education for a significant period of time.
 We advise submitting an application as early as possible so that you have plenty of time to satisfy this condition if applied to your offer.